State Department pick Kerry draws praise, outlines policy at hearing

 Critics have said Kerry failed to seek tougher sanctions to discourage the Islamic Republic from pursuing its nuclear program.

-Kerry told Menendez, an ardent advocate of tighter sanctions, that he was "totally" committed to enforcing them.
+Kerry told Menendez, an ardent advocate of tighter sanctions, he was "totally" committed to enforcing them.

 "We need to try to find a way forward, and I happen to believe that there is a way forward.
 But I also believe that if we can't be successful, the door, window ... to the possibility of a two-state solution could shut on everybody, and that would be disastrous in my judgment," he said.